Regulatory framework and trends

 - the Flemish Ministry Work and Social Economy (Departments of Economic Migration);

-- the Ministry of the German-Speaking Community (part of the Walloon region, which has delegated the power to issue work permits and professional cards).
+- the Ministry of the German-Speaking Community (part of the Walloon Region).

-On July 1 2017 the NSSO inspection service and the Social Inspection merged to become one inspection service under the banner of the NSSO.
+Since 1 July 2017, the inspection service of the NSSO and the Social Inspection have merged to form one single inspection service under the banner of the NSSO.

 Can the decisions of these authorities be appealed?

-Judicial review on decisions of public authorities can be provided by the Council of State through an annulment action.
+Yes.
+Judicial review of decisions of public authorities can be provided by the Council of State through an annulment action (court of last instance).

 Recent case law